 Racks & Mounts

-When versatility is the key selling point, it’s essential to make it compatible with all sorts of extras.
+When versatility is the key selling point, it’s essential to make it compatible with all sorts of extras and add-ons.
 Having the ability to quickly add mudguards, racks and additional accessories is a huge benefit, The Revolt comes manufactured with integrated mounts on both frame and fork.
 It also features a third bottle mount beneath the down tube, so you can stay hydrated on those epic days in the saddle.

 Using a gravel bike to commute?
 This is everything you need to know about cycling to work

 A key identifier of a gravel bike is the drop bars commonly found on a road or cyclocross bike.
 Some gravel bikes have flat bars; however, this prevents the ability to move into the aerodynamic position on the drops, making it a less effective option for road riding.
 Drop bars also provide a more natural position for hands, building less fatigue over a long ride than a flat bar equivalent.
 The Revolt series features a slightly flared drop handlebar and a shape that offers wider hand positioning.